The following websites and businesses offer information, products, and services that may help you manage your medicines.

-This site, offered by the federal Agency for Healthcare Research and Quality, helps users create an easy-to-use “pill card” to keep track of their medicines.
+This site, offered by the federal Agency for Healthcare Research and Quality, helps you create an easy-to-use “pill card” to keep track of your medicines.

 Sponsored by the Washington Patient Safety Coalition, this site has information and resources for developing medication lists in a variety of formats.

 If you prefer to make your own list or calendar, TemplateLab offers 40 different templates for you to choose from.

 The app notifies you when it is time to take your medication with customizable sounds.
 It also gives you a notification when it is time to refill your medication.

 This app is for iPhone and Apple Watch users.
 It, too, provides reminders for taking medication, and will automatically import your medication list by scanning pharmacies across the country for your prescriptions.
 You’re able to create custom reminders for yourself, as well.

 This app provides you with daily and weekly reminders to take your meds; it also adjusts to the time of day, letting you take a medication early or later.
 You’ll get refill reminders, and the app logs medication adherence.